• Skip to primary navigation

 Here's a few recommendations of things to explore before going on a pro-metabolic Ray Peat diet:

-3. Consider testing to discover your nutrient excesses, deficiencies, and gut microbiome status to see if they may be hindering your health goals.
-Hair Analysis, GI Map testing, Fatty Acid testing and lab testing are my favorite tools for this.
+- Consider testing to discover your nutrient excesses, deficiencies, and gut microbiome status to see if they may be hindering your health goals.
+Hair Analysis and nutrient blood lab testing are my favorite tools for this.

 I hope you enjoyed this review of the Ray Peat diet.
 Don't forget to check out the others in the diet review series.